web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 - In development, it is equivalent to the value set by [dev.assetPrefix](/api/config-dev.html#dev-assetprefix).
 - In production, it is equivalent to the value set by [output.assetPrefix](/api/config-output.html#output-assetprefix).
-- Builder will automatically remove the trailing slash from `assetPrefix` to make string concatenation easier.
+- Rsbuild will automatically remove the trailing slash from `assetPrefix` to make string concatenation easier.

 For example, we copy the `static/icon.png` image to the `dist` directory through [output.copy](/api/config-output.html#output-copy) configuration: